Kent Trading Standards Checked Scheme

 • Whether it was an isolated offence or part of a pattern of offending.

-All DBS checks will be at your own cost, and failure to provide one when requested may result in your application being refused or membership being suspended or terminated.
+All DBS checks will be at your own cost, and failure to provide one when requested may result in your application either being refused or membership being suspended or terminated.

 For more information on how you can request a copy of a DBS check please follow the link: https://www.gov.uk/request-copy-criminal-record